 Top Causes of College and University Data Breaches

 When it comes to data breaches at colleges and universities, there are a few common causes to be aware of.
-Some of the top threats for colleges include:
+Some of the data security threats for colleges include:

 1. Outdated technology